 I am learning about web workers.
 The premise makes sense but I am curious about the performance bottlenecks that would crop up by a web worker spawning more workers?

-What happens with this when you are on a low-spec PC with maybe two processor cores and you're spawning multiple threads?
+What happens with this when you are on a low spec PC with maybe two processor cores and you're spawning multiple threads.
 Is there a way to handle this?
-I assume there to be a cap on the number of workers you can spawn.
+I assume there to be a cap on the amount of workers you can spawn.
 Interesting stuff.

 TL;DR of Neetcode:

 He spent a ridiculous amount of time solving Leetcode problems on YouTube for free and ended up getting a job at Google.

 I also paid $20 for Fireship's Supabase course (opens in a new tab), which I am excited about.

 $129 on sale which ends today for lifetime access, $199 when the sale is over.
 Or you could pay $99/yr.
 If I wasn't so broke while job searching I'd have given him $99/yr without hesitating. ↩